Example

 The equation for pressure variation due to sound ( Pressure in a sound wave is equal to product of elasticity of gas with the ratio of particle speed to wave speed):

-P=BSx, where B is the Bulk modulus or elasticity of the gas.
+, where is the Bulk modulus or elasticity of the gas.

 Result